roundcube/roundcubemail-helpdocs/en_US/settings/folders.rst

 In the folders list, the right column indicates whether a folder is subscribed and by clicking the checkbox, the subscription for that folder can be changed.

-Subscribed folders appear in the :ref:`email view <mail-folders>` whereas unsubscribed are hidden and only visible here.
+Subscribed folders appear in the :ref:`email view <mail-folders>` whereas unsubscribed ones are hidden and only visible here.